Oven Hash Browns

 Hey guys, I’ve cooked frozen hash browns all my life and I gotta tell you that these are absolutely no fuss, no mess but most of all so much better than anything I’ve ever turned out of my cast iron (or other) skillet.
 These beautifully browned Oven Hash Browns are amazing.

 They’re a minor miracle – and don’t we all need those these days!
 Best of all, you can make these at the same time you make my Buffet Style Oven Baked Bacon!
-I normally cook that at 400 degrees F. but if you watch them closely they can go in at 425, too.
+I normally cook that at 400 degrees F. but if you watch the bacon closely, it can go in at 425, too.
 Just place them on the top shelf and your potatoes on the bottom.
+That will help to compensate for the higher temperature the bacon is cooked at while the potatoes on the lower shelf benefit from the additional heat.

-I do want to note that these Oven Hash Browns are made with the frozen cubes.
-I haven’t tried or tested the shredded hash browns, or any of the refrigerated ones.
+I do want to note that these Oven Hash Browns are made with the frozen hash brown cubes.
+I haven’t tried or tested the shredded hash browns, or any of the refrigerated varieties.
 I have tried starting with fresh potatoes, but that method (for me) is not quite perfect, yet!
-Coming soon, I promise!
+When it is, I’ll post it.
+Hopefully coming soon, I promise!

 Buffet Style Oven Baked Bacon